Changes to planning rules made to improve road safety and reduce driver distraction.

 This new framework will provide greater clarity, consistency and transparency for industry and the community regarding both assessment and decision-making on wind energy projects.

-The Department issues Building System Circulars regarding matters and issues that relate to building codes and regulations.
+The department issues Building System Circulars regarding matters and issues about building codes and regulations.